6th International Summer School 2018

-is recognized for its high-quality teaching, comprehensive student support, its facilities and its international character.
-With 400 partnerships with exchange students per academic year, the campus is truly international.
-In fact, in the 2011 International Student Barometer, a global survey for the University of Mannheim was ranked #1 in Germany for multicultural study
+is recognized for its high-quality teaching, comprehensive student support, its state-of-the-art facilities and its international character.
+With 400 exchange students per academic year, the campus is truly international.
+In fact, in the 2011 International Student Barometer, a global survey for international students, the University of Mannheim was ranked #1 in Germany for

 The university is located in Mannheim's palace - the largest baroque palace in Germany.
 The campus is very centrally located and the city center is within walking distance.
 Various student organizations care especially for international students and organize excursions, cultural and sports events as well as parties throughout the semester and also during the summer school.